saloni027/backend-coding-challenge/README.md

     3) Do the migrations -->               python manage.py migrate
     4) Run the server -->                 python manage.py runserver

-The api requires authentication for any operation by the User.
+The api requires authentication by the User for any operation on notes .
 ## API Reference

 #### Register as a new User and get the token.